top of page

 What is a Typical Mortgage Broker Fee?

 Mortgage broker fees can range from £0 to £1,000.
-They can sometimes be a fixed percentage of your mortgage, like 0.50%.
-It's crucial to consider how these fees influence larger mortgages.
+They can also be a fixed percentage of your mortgage, like 0.50%.
+It's crucial to consider how this will impact you based on how much you are looking to borrow.

 Be cautious of Paying Upfront Broker Fees

-Be careful about paying broker fees upfront before securing a mortgage offer.
-It's best to wait until you have an offer in hand.
-This not only protects your money but also ensures the broker is genuinely committed to finding & securing the best deal.
+Be careful about paying broker fees upfront, it's best to wait until you have a mortgage offer from the lender in you hand.
+This not only protects your money but also ensures the broker is genuinely committed to finding & securing the best deal for you.

 A trustworthy broker should be confident enough to request payment only after your mortgage is approved.